Important Storm-Related Notice

 Located on the Cocoa Campus of Eastern Florida State College, the Planetarium & Observatory opened in 1975, serving the College's students and Brevard County Schools, community groups and the general public with informal educational experiences.

-This web page and other pages in this section will be updated as more information about the storm damage-related closure is available.
+This web page will be updated as more information about the storm damage-related closure is available.